apluslms/a-plus-rst-tools/README.md

 * `grading-mode`: which submission determines the final score for this exercise ("best" or "last").
 Defaults to "best".
   If delayed feedback is used (`reveal-submission-feedback` is set to something other than "immediate"), defaults to "last".
+* `autosave`: If set, autosave is enabled for this exercise.
+A draft is saved periodically while a student types their answer, and the latest draft is automatically restored if the student leaves the exercise page and comes back later.
+  A draft does not count as a submission and does not affect grading.
+Autosave can also be enabled for the entire course in conf.py.

 The contents of the questionnaire directive define the questions and possible instructions to students.